hhold/soilmoisture/README.md

 # soilmoisture
-Soil Humiidity Testor using YL-38 and Arduino
+Soil Humidity Tester using YL-38 and Arduino